mscharley/dot/etc/ioc-deco.api.md

     readonly identifier: symbol;
 }

-// Warning: (ae-missing-release-tag) "TokenType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type TokenType<T extends Token<unknown>> = T extends Token<infer U> ?
 U : never;